purpleidea/oh-my-vagrant/DOCUMENTATION.md

 Editing the omv.yaml file is the primary way of modifying your Oh-My-Vagrant environment.
 If you don't have a template, running the `vagrant status` command should cause one to get created with some sensible defaults.

+While the reference docs for OMV itself are currently incomplete, you can get a fair way given the main [Vagrant documentation](https://docs.vagrantup.com/) and the assumption that if an `omv.yaml` setting matches the name of a Vagrant box configuration setting, then that setting in the YAML provides arguments to the corresponding call in the Vagrantfile.

 ####`domain`
 Currently undocumented.